 Another cool thing, the other day, I was going through some of my old recipes.
 There was a newspaper dated November 1980.
 Now for some of you that may seem like yesterday and for some of you I am sure that you are thinking that 1980 was back in the olden days.

 For me, the olden days were when they didn’t have indoor plumbing or running water.
 Boy are we all blessed or what?
 My kids pitch a fit when the light bulbs go out!
 Ha ha, or if the thermostat reads 69 degrees in the winter and 77 degrees in the summer.

-Any way, this recipe that I have been making for years won a grand price a cookie contest.
+Any way, this recipe that I have been making for years won a grand prize in a cookie contest.
 Also, my great Aunt had a recipe in the newspaper that she had gotten a 3rd prize on.
 I can’t wait to try them.
 She has passed away now, but I love recipes and stories from my ancestors.

-What ever it is we are very blessed and we know that we could go to the neighbors if we had a problem, or if we needed something there would be a lot of people at our door asking if they could help.
+Whatever it is, we are very blessed and we know that we could go to the neighbors if we had a problem, or if we needed something, there would be a lot of people at our door asking if they could help.
 I am so glad to live in such wonderful neighborhood around such amazing people.

 That is one reason I love blogging.
 I hope that in some small way, I am helping some people out there.
-Simplifying their lives by posting recipe that taste good and that work great for my family, and I hope they work great for your families too.
+Simplifying their lives by posting recipes that taste good and that work great for my family, and I hope they work great for your families too.

 1- In place of the vegetable oil, try coconut.

 2- You can make this dough a few days ahead of time.

 3- When I am taking these cookies somewhere extra special, I add some frosting the color that suits the event.